 Terms of Participation

 In an effort to facilitate a positive experience for its program attendees, CMBM reserves the right to remove from attendance and from enrollment at any current or upcoming CMBM event or activity, anyone whose actions, in CMBM’s discretion and judgment, are disruptive or would interfere with the program or the attendees.
 In such circumstances, CMBM retains the discretion to grant or withhold refunds of registration fees, in full or in part.

-The schedule will be posted closer to the training – please expect to participate May 24-26 and June 1-2.
-The training will be held on each of those days from 12:00 – 18:00 GMT.
+The training schedule is attached below—please expect to participate May 24-26 and June 1-2.
+The training will be held on each of those days from 12:00 – 18:00 GMT+1.

 Continued Education Credits